KhronosGroup/glTF/specification/2.0/README.md

 * **Allowed values**:
    * `"LINEAR"` The animated values are linearly interpolated between keyframes.
 When targeting a rotation, spherical linear interpolation (slerp) should be used to interpolate quaternions.
 The number output of elements must equal the number of input elements.
    * `"STEP"` The animated values remain constant to the output of the first keyframe, until the next keyframe.
 The number of output elements must equal the number of input elements.
-   * `"CATMULLROMSPLINE"` The animation's interpolation is computed using a uniform Catmull-Rom spline.
-The number of output elements must equal two more than the number of input elements.
-The first and last output elements represent the start and end tangents of the spline.
-There must be at least four keyframes when using this interpolation.
    * `"CUBICSPLINE"` The animation's interpolation is computed using a cubic spline with specified tangents.
 The number of output elements must equal three times the number of input elements.
 For each input element, the output stores three elements, an in-tangent, a spline vertex, and an out-tangent.
 There must be at least two keyframes when using this interpolation.

 #### animation sampler.output :white_check_mark: